franchesoni/walden/readme.md

 [x] extract overlapping tiles
-- run SAM2 over them, saving the masks mostly inside a center crop [x] compute average dinov2reg feats for each mask, saving them along with the mask bounding box coordinates (absolute)
+- run SAM2 over them, saving the masks mostly inside a center crop [x] compute average dinov2reg feats for each mask, saving them along with the mask bounding box coordinates (absolute) [x] unsupervised learning using kmeans
+[x] understand import / export annotation qupath (export in geojson at file / export and import similarly), get classes from imported files, add points and save points as tsv
-- do some example annotations using qupath (e.g. points), import them
-- assign points to masks, run k-nn
+[x] visualize cell classification in qupath (visualize img + bbox with class) [] do some example annotations using qupath (e.g. points), import them [] assign points to masks, run k-nn
-- return counts, visualize img + bbox with class
+[] return counts

 ### Notes
 - zipping the images is not worth it

 ### Future
+- run
 - do focus stacking
 - tune SAM2